kerryb/vim-config/README.md

 See [relish documentation](http://relishapp.com/despo/vim-ruby-refactoring) for examples.

+## ruby-xmpfilter (8612796 - Oct 2013)

+Helper for ruby's xmpfilter ([more](https://github.com/t9md/vim-ruby-xmpfilter))

+Annotate ruby code with the result of running it, Ruby Tapas style.
+Press ,X to append a '# =>' to a line, then ,x to execute the file and insert all results.

 ## vim_search_objects (c9b5dc3 – 28 Nov 2011)

 Allow previous search to act as a text object (a little [more](git@github.com:Raimondi/vim_search_objects.git))